 We derive a substantial portion of our revenues from a limited number of customers.
-Sales to Hughes-Spectrolab, primarily of TurboDisc systems and solar cells, accounted for approximately 23.6% of our revenues in fiscal 1996, 10.2% of our revenues in fiscal 1997, 17.3% of our revenues in fiscal 1998, but only 2.9% of our revenues for the first nine months of fiscal 1999.
-We believe that, at least in the short-term, Hughes-Spectrolab will produce most of its material requirements in-house using TurboDisc systems purchased from us.
-Consequently, we do not expect sales to Hughes-Spectrolab to continue to be significant in the short term.
-General Motors, our main customer for MR sensors, accounted for approximately 15.1% of our revenues in fiscal 1997, 12.8% of our revenues in fiscal 1998 and 9.9% of our revenues for the first nine months of fiscal 1999.
+General Motors, our main customer for MR sensors, accounted for approximately 15.1% of our revenues in fiscal 1997, 12.8% of our revenues in fiscal 1998, 9.7% of our revenues in fiscal 1999 and 5.7% of our revenues in the first 6 months of fiscal 2000.
 General Motors' three month strike in 1998 adversely affected our operating performance because during that time shipments of sensors to General Motors were halted.
 In addition to the lost revenues, we incurred the expense of paying salaries to the part of our workforce dedicated to producing sensors.
 If General Motors, or any of our other significant customers, stops ordering our products, significantly reduces the volume of these orders, or cancels, delays or reschedules any orders, and we are unable to replace these orders, our business, financial condition and results of operations could be materially and adversely affected.
 OUR PRODUCTS ARE DIFFICULT TO MANUFACTURE AND SMALL MANUFACTURING DEFECTS CAN ADVERSELY AFFECT OUR PRODUCTION YIELDS AND OUR OPERATING RESULTS.

-The manufacture of our TurboDisc systems is a highly complex and precise process.
+The manufacture of our TurboDisc(R) systems is a highly complex and precise process.
 We increasingly outsource the fabrication of certain components and sub-assemblies of our systems, often to sole source suppliers or a limited number of suppliers.
 We have experienced occasional delays in obtaining components and subassemblies because the manufacturing process for these items is very complex and requires long lead times.
-The revenues derived from sales of our TurboDisc systems will be materially and adversely affected if we are unable to obtain a high quality, reliable and timely supply of these components and subassemblies.
+The revenues derived from sales of our TurboDisc(R) systems will be materially and adversely affected if we are unable to obtain a high quality, reliable and timely supply of these components and subassemblies.
 In addition, any reduction in the precision of these components will result in sub-standard end products and will cause delays and interruptions in our production cycle.